The best-performing gold fund is up 120% since the start of the year. Is it time to invest, or have investors missed the boat?

 Gold has returned to favour in 2016, and as a result specialist funds that back the yellow metal are also shining.

-Since the start of the year the gold price has risen from $1,061 an ounce to $1,292 at the end of last week, which represents an 18 per cent rise.
+Since the start of the year, the gold price has risen from $1,061 an ounce to $1,292 at the end of last week, which represents an 18% rise.

-Gold funds have fared even better, thanks to their exposure to gold mining shares, many of whom have seen their prices rise more than the gold price, which are effectively a geared play on the gold price.
+Gold funds have fared even better, thanks to their exposure to gold mining shares, many of which have seen their prices rise more than the gold price, which is effectively a geared play on the gold price.

-MFM Junior Gold, which specialises in buying small mining businesses, has been the top performer, with its share price rising 120 per cent.
-Taking the silver medal is WAY Charteris Gold & Precious Metals Elite, up 96 per cent, followed by Investec Global Gold, which has gained 71 per cent.
+MFM Junior Gold, which specialises in buying small mining businesses, has been the top performer, with its share price rising 120%.
+Taking the silver medal is WAY Charteris Gold & Precious Metals Elite, up 96%, followed by Investec Global Gold, which has gained 71%.

 WHY IS GOLD SOARING?